EriKWDev/Programmeringsfredag/Erik/HTML/swedish/article.md

    Flag-pole-top-cleaning-substance
    :::
 2. ::: good example
    hyperneuroakustiska diafragmakontravibrationer ^[This is a scientific/joke word for "drunk hiccups".
-The more common term is "fyllehicka".]
+The term used in real life is "fyllehicka".]

    hyper-neuro-acoustic diaphragm-contra-vibrations
    :::